 Phoenix Mountain Atmosphere

-The atmosphere at phoenix is one of a kind.
-The local family friendly feel is truly something we take pride in.
+The atmosphere at Phoenix is one of a kind.
+The local family friendly feel is something we take pride in.
 Imagine standing on the sun-filled deck in the image above.
 Chatting with friends and family.
 Taking in the fresh experience around you.
 Phoenix is a compact ski area with a diversity of terrain and not quite 1,000 foot vertical.
 We have a small, home town feel.
-The staff are friendly and the service is great!
-This is why winter activities at Phoenix are such a great choice for families and for skier and riders who want to return to the days of how ski areas used to feel, intimate and uncrowded with freshies at day’s end.
+The staff are friendly and word hard to give every customer the best experience ever.
+Skiing and riding Phoenix is a great choice for families and for skier and riders who want to return to the days of how ski areas used to feel, intimate and uncrowded with freshies at day’s end.

 Phoenix Mountain Fun